 When Tony Musante agreed to do the series, he refused to commit to more than one full season.
-He would continue in the role only if the second season was shortened to ten episodes or six 90-minute Movie of the Week episodes.
-The producers were sure that Musante would change his mind and return for a full second season.
-So they agreed to the unusual contract.
-But when the producers tried to renegotiate with Musante after the first season, he still refused and quit the series.
+He would continue in the role only if the second season was shortened to 10 episodes, or six 90-minute 'wheel' episodes, as was used on the The NBC Tuesday Mystery Movie (1971).
+Producers were certain Musante would change his mind, and return for a full second season, so they agreed to the unusual contract.
+But when the producers tried to renegotiate with Musante after the first season, he still refused, and quit the series.
 The producers wanted Robert Blake to take over the role.
-But when Blake balked at taking over an established role, the series was retooled as Baretta.
+But when Blake balked at taking over an established role, the series was retooled as Baretta (1975).
 See more »

 Was this review helpful to you?